TejasShekar/Speak_like_Minion/README.md

+#Banana Translator

-An app to translate simple english conversations to the language minion speaks.
+An app to translate simple english sentences to the language minion speaks.
 Check it out !